bobbytkc/Getting_and_Cleaning_Data_Course_Project/README.md

 The script does the following:

-* Downloads the zip file to the working directory if it doesn't find it.
+* Downloads the zip file to the working directory if it doesn't find it there already.
+Alternatively, download the zip file above and place it in your working directory to skip this.
 * Unzips the data into the folder "./data"
 * Reads the test and training data sets into R
 * Merges the training and the test sets to create one data set.